Xilinx/finn-examples/.github/ISSUE_TEMPLATE/documentation-fix.md

 if you would like to open a discussion about the documentation, or want to contribute to it.

 ## Details
-Please add to the following sections to describe the feature as accurately as possible.
+Please add to the following sections to describe the fix as accurately as possible.

 ### Suggested change(s)
 Please add a brief and concise description of your suggested changes to FINN-Examples' documentation.
 Describe where the documentation is you're changing, as well as how you're changing it.